LokmaneChebouba/key-pipe/README.md

 ## Warning
 Every time you launch the tool, it will overwrite the data produced during previous launches.
 If you need it, think of saving it under another name.

 ##### Assumptions
-We assume that the network provided in the arguments file is in [SIF format](https://cytoscape.org/manual/Cytoscape2_5Manual.html#SIF%20Format).
+We assume the following file formats for the input data:

+- The network is provided in [SIF format](https://cytoscape.org/manual/Cytoscape2_5Manual.html#SIF%20Format),
+- The experimental data file (for instance ICGC data) is provided in plain text [TSV format](https://en.wikipedia.org/wiki/Comma-separated_values),
+- The list of weakly expressed genes (to be filtered out) is provided with plain text with one gene name per line.

 ##### Case study
 An example for hepatocellular carcinoma (HCC) is provided under the folder `example`, providing:

 - a KEGG graph extraction (in SIF format),
-- the differential expression data obtained from ICGC data (in CSV format),
+- the differential expression data obtained from ICGC data (in TSV format),
 - a list of blacklisted species.

 This is intended for immediate use and these files are already specified in the `arguments.txt` file.